vilien/justreq/README.md

 * Fixed an exception about read substitution file.

 #### v0.2.2
-* Add a demo about upload file of jrs
+* Added a demo about upload file of jrs
 * Packet less fixed

 ### 2017-1-11
 #### v0.2.1
-* Refactor "server.js" using modules of HTTP and "pipe"
+* Refactored "server.js" using modules of HTTP and "pipe"
-* Refactor "proxy.js" using "pipe".
+* Refactored "proxy.js" using "pipe".
-* Refactor "jrs.js" using "formidable".
+* Refactored "jrs.js" using "formidable".
 * Support for HTTPS using HTTPS module.
-* Add error page of HTTP status 400.
+* Added error page of HTTP status 400.
-* Add configuration of CORS.
+* Added configuration of CORS.

 ### 2017-1-9
 #### v0.1.3